|EPY 505 Measurement and Evaluation||3 SH|

 |EPY 611 Practicum in Clinical Mental Health Counseling||3 SH|

 This course requires students to complete a minimum of 100 hours of supervised practicum experience.
 This practicum provides for the development of individual counseling and group work skills.
 Selection of site must be approved by the department supervisor.
-Students will meet weekly with their supervisors to discuss their common purposes, varying problems and methods of approach.
-This practicum in Clinical Mental Health Counseling (CMHC) is designed to meet The Council for the Accreditation of Counseling and Education Related Program, 2009 CACREP standards for professional practice.
-Prerequisite: Students must have successfully completed the following courses: EPY 618, ED 586, EPY 600, EPY 602, ED 587, EPY 605, EPY 630, or permission of the chair of the Dept. of Ed. & Ed.
-Psych.
+Students will meet weekly with their supervisors to discuss their common purposes, varying problems, and methods of approach.
+This practicum in clinical mental health counseling (CMHC) is designed to meet the Council for Accreditation of Counseling and Related Educational Programs, 2009 CACREP standards for professional practice.
+Prerequisite: Students must have successfully completed the following courses: EPY 618, ED 586, EPY 600, EPY 602, ED 587, EPY 605, and EPY 630, or permission of the chair of the Department of Education and Educational Psychology.

 |EPY 612/613 Internship in School Counseling||6 SH|

-Student must complete a 600-hour supervised counseling internship in a school setting.
-This internship is a two semester full-time commitment for those students who do not hold a Connecticut professional educator certificate, but hold, or are eligible for an initial educator certificate and wish to be certified as school counselors.
-Includes weekly seminars on campus for purposes of peer supervision and three site visits for non-teaching semester.
+Students must complete a 600-hour supervised counseling internship in a school setting.
+This internship is a two semester full-time commitment for those students who do not hold a Connecticut professional educator certificate but hold, or are eligible for, an initial educator certificate and wish to be certified as school counselors.
+Includes weekly seminars on campus for purposes of peer supervision and three site visits for nonteaching semester.
 All others may complete the internship in one or two semesters.
-Prerequisite: Completion of EPY 610.
+Prerequisite: completion of EPY 610.

 |EPY 614/615 Internship in Clinical Mental Health Counseling||6 SH|

-Following the successful completion of the practicum in Clinical Mental Health Counseling (CMHC), students must complete a counseling internship in a CMHC setting.
-This internship will be completed in a minimum of one academic semester, two semesters or until student completes required direct and indirect client contact hours required.
-This CMHC internship is designed to meet The Council for the Accreditation of Counseling and Education Related Program, 2009 CACREP standards for professional practice.
-Prerequisite: Students must have successfully completed their practicum in CMHC or permission of the chair of the Dept. of Ed. & Ed.
-Psych.
+Following the successful completion of the practicum in clinical mental health counseling (CMHC), students must complete a counseling internship in a CMHC setting.
+This internship will be completed in a minimum of one academic semester, two semesters, or until student completes required direct and indirect client contact hours required.
+This CMHC internship is designed to meet the Council for Accreditation of Counseling and Related Educational Programs, 2009 CACREP standards for professional practice.
+Prerequisite: students must have successfully completed their practicum in CMHC or have permission of the chair of the Department of Education and Educational Psychology.

 |EPY 618 Introduction to Clinical Mental Health Counseling||3 SH|

-This introductory course is designed to prepare students to understand the knowledge, skills and competencies required of clinical mental health counselors, as defined within the The Council for the Accreditation of Counseling and Education Related Program, 2009 CACREP standards for professional practice.
-Prerequisite: Admittance into the counselor education program – Option in CMHC or permission of the chair of the Dept. of Ed. & Ed.
-Psych.
+This introductory course is designed to prepare students to understand the knowledge, skills, and competencies required of clinical mental health counselors, as defined within the Council for Accreditation of Counseling and Related Educational Programs, 2009 CACREP standards for professional practice.
+Prerequisite: admittance into the counselor education program-option in CMHC or permission of the chair of the Department of Education and Educational Psychology.

 |EPY 619 Crisis Counseling in the Community and School

-This course is designed to prepare students with the knowledge, skills and competencies to understand the impact of crises, disasters and other trauma-causing events, also to demonstrate the ability to use procedures for assessing and managing suicide risk.
-Prerequisite: Admittance into the Counselor Education Program – School Counseling or CMHC Options, completion of EPY 640/EPY 605 or permission of the chair of the Dept. of Ed. & Ed.
-Psych.
+This course is designed to prepare students with the knowledge, skills, and competencies to understand the impact of crises, disasters, and other trauma-causing events, and also to demonstrate the ability to use procedures for assessing and managing suicide risk.
+Prerequisites: admittance into the counselor education program-school counseling or CMHC options, and completion of EPY 640/EPY 605, or permission of the chair of the Department of Education and Educational Psychology.

 |EPY 620 Marriage and Family Counseling||3 SH|

-This course examines the historical antecedents, stages of family development, philosophical assumption and major approaches to marriage and family counseling.
+This course examines marriage and families counseling’s historical antecedents, stages of family development, philosophical assumption and major approaches to marriage and family counseling.
 Ethical issues and current alternative techniques will be investigated.
-Prerequisite: Nine semester hours in psychology.
+Prerequisite: nine semester hours in psychology.

 |EPY 621 Drug and Alcohol Counseling||3 SH|